 Ladera, St. Lucia

 If I could only stay at one hotel for the rest of my life, it would be Ladera.
 This idyllic luxury hotel on St. Lucia truly makes for the vacation of a lifetime.
 Perched in the middle of a UNESCO World Heritage site, Ladera sits on a high volcano ridgeline overlooking St. Lucia’s famous Piton Mountains and the ocean.
-Book one of the Hotel Sotlight: Ladera and you’ll feel like you could reach out and touch Gros Piton as you gently swing in the breeze on your own personal over-water swing above your private heated pool.
+Book a deluxe suite, and you’ll feel like you could reach out and touch Gros Piton as you gently swing in the breeze on your own personal over-water swing above your private heated pool.

 Pacuare Lodge, Costa Rica

 Pacuare Lodge is truly off-the-beaten path.
 Don’t expect to drive or take a bus here, as you’ll need to take a thrilling rafting trip or be chauffeured in via 4×4.
 Once you do arrive, though, you’ll be surrounded by the jungle in your own private suite or villa.
 All of the accommodations have sliding glass doors as the fourth wall, so you can open them up and feel like you’re camping in the rainforest.

 In case being on your own private island wasn’t secluded enough, each of Petit St. Vincent’s cottages and villas are spread out throughout the property so that you have complete solitude.
 The rooms all have floor-to-ceiling sliding glass doors that you can leave open and fall asleep to the sound of the ocean.

 Not sure if you’ll be able to sleep in an open-air hotel room?
 Try out the Esperanza Resort’s Terrace Spa Suite, a room with an attached rooftop patio—and a king bed that can be easily rolled from indoors to out.
 Sleep under the open sky or retreat back inside at the first sign of rain.